Will a voluntary termination affect my credit rating?

 Other finance companies will be able to see that the agreement was terminated early, but they won’t know why.
 As a result, a voluntary termination should not affect future finance applications with other lenders.
-It should also have no effect any other form of credit application such as a mortgage, credit card or personal loan.
+It should also have no effect on any other form of credit application such as a mortgage, credit card or personal loan.

 The finance company (and any associated or sister companies) whose agreement you have just cancelled, however, may well decline any further finance applications.
 Obviously, their records will contain the details of your voluntary termination, so they are less likely to loan you money for another car.
 This will very much depend on the circumstances, and there are plenty of people who have terminated their agreement only to start a new contract with the same finance company.

 Can I be charged for excess mileage?

 Excess mileage is the major point of contention for voluntary termination of PCP agreements (see our comments section below).
 It’s important because a used car’s value is directly linked to its mileage.

 Your monthly payments and final balloon (GFV) are determined by the car’s mileage.
 So a voluntary termination of a PCP on a car with higher-than-expected mileage means the finance company loses even more money.